-FacultyStudy program posses own building but program deserve new building and well –developed structure that will be additionally supplemented with the modern equipment for teaching and research (during 2012).
-Faculty also posses somemodern equipment and computer facilities for regular realization of teaching process but some of new equipment found in the project is not in practice.
+Study program does not poses own building but program deserve new building supplemented with the modern equipment for teaching and research.
+Faculty also poses some equipment and computer facilities for regular realization of teaching process.

 Financial incomes does not ensure the stability and future development and have to be improved.
 The total financial dependence from the government makes it impossible to the faculty to manage a necessary financial budget.
 Looking for the possibilities to insure more own funds.
 Development of library, increasing the number of books are necessary.
 There is not enough literature for everyday teaching.
 Management has to find way to provide access to electronic databases what is besides modern equipment precondition for good research.

-Recommendations for improvement:

-Facilities are pretty good there is a question if they are used from all teachers in the right way

-There should be more computers available, using the space for this with new computer models
+Support from authorities is crucial and needed, new equipment is needed for purchase and new space, especially there is lack of books and paper from field of nursing that can be used for research.

 Opinion on Criterion 5, Means and Facilities: